-Klein-Rubin utility function
+The Klein-Rubin utility function

 $$U = \sum b_i \ln(q_i - r_i)$$

-, $b_i = \frac{p_i(q_i - r_i)}{\sum p_i(q_i - r_i)}$ , is measurable provided $b_i$ ,
+, $b_i = \frac{p_i(q_i - r_i)}{\sum p_i(q_i - r_i)}$, is measurable provided

-$q_i$ , and $r_i$ can be determined in an experiment.
-Traditional application of LES uses empirical data of $q_i$ to determine $b_i$ and $r_i$ .
-It can be transplanted to experimental approach.
-The change in this transplantation is only that empirical $q_i$ is replaced by experimental $q_i$ .
+b_i , q_i , and r_i can be determined in an experiment.
+Traditional application of LES uses empirical data of q_i to determine b_i and r_i .
+It can be transplanted to the experimental approach.
+The change in this transplantation is only that empirical q_i is replaced by experimental q_i .
 Nevertheless, to avoid the logic circulation, LES is impossible to independently test the Klein-Rubin utility maximization hypothesis because LES is just derived from such a utility maximization.
-However, now there is another way to determine Klein-Rubin utility function experimentally by utility scaling approach: assigning a fixed budget constraint and prices $p_1, p_2, ..., p_n$ in an n-commodity bundle for all subjects in an experiment, we can determine quantities $q_1, q_2, ..., q_n$ by observing subjects how to distribute their choices in such an n-commodity bundle, derive constants $r_1, r_2, ..., r_n$ by measuring the logarithmic laws of the utilities of separate commodities (similar to Meas.
-3), and combining data of $q_i$ and $r_i$ further estimate $b_1, b_2, \dots$ $b_n$ .
-In this way, we are able to construct the experimental Klein-Rubin utility function by the linear combination of the logarithmic laws experimentally in an n-commodity bundle.
-Meanwhile, as just mentioned, solving LES for $b_i$ and $r_i$ in data of the experimental $q_i$ , we also obtain a Klein-Rubin utility function implied in LES for this n-commodity bundle.
-Denote $U{Est}$ as the Klein-Rubin utility function experimentally estimated from the linear combination of logarithmic laws, and $U{LES}$ the Klein-Rubin utility function implied in LES derived from experimental data of $q_i$ .
-The utility maximization will be experimentally tested by comparing $U{Est}$ with $U{LES}$ in a commodity bundle.
+However, now there is another way to determine the Klein-Rubin utility function experimentally using the utility scaling approach: assigning a fixed budget constraint and prices $p_1, p_2, ..., p_n$ in an n-commodity bundle for all subjects in an experiment, we can determine quantities $q_1, q_2, ..., q_n$ by observing subjects how distribute their choices in such an n-commodity bundle, derive constants $r_1, r_2, ..., r_n$ by measuring the logarithmic laws of the utilities of separate commodities (similar to Meas.
+3), and combining data of q_i and r_i further estimate $b_1, b_2, \dots b_n$.
+In this way, we are able to construct the experimental Klein-Rubin utility function using the linear combination of the logarithmic laws experimentally in an n-commodity bundle.
+Meanwhile, as what has been previously mentioned, solving LES for b_i and r_i in data of the experimental q_i , we also obtain a Klein-Rubin utility function implied in LES for this n-commodity bundle.
+Denoting U{Est} as the Klein-Rubin utility function experimentally estimated from the linear combination of logarithmic laws, and U{LES} the Klein-Rubin utility function implied in LES derived from experimental data of q_i , the utility maximization will be experimentally tested by comparing U{Est} with U{LES} in a commodity bundle.

-LES is the result of maximizing Klein-Rubin utility function, thus, $U{LES}$ can be viewed as the utility function theoretically required by utility maximization for this commodity bundle. $U{Est}$ is the intuitive utility estimate for such a commodity bundle, thus, directly indicates an outcome of behavioral observations.
-If the comparison reveals an agreement between $U{LES}$ and $U{Est}$ , the theoretic utility maximization implied in LES agrees with the behavioral utility evaluation in subjects' intuitive judgment and, therefore, the experiment supports the utility maximization hypothesis; otherwise, not.
+LES is the result of maximizing the Klein-Rubin utility function, thus, U{LES} can be viewed as the utility function theoretically required by utility maximization for this commodity bundle.
+U{Est} is the intuitive utility estimate for such a commodity bundle, directly indicating an outcome of behavioral observations.
+If the comparison reveals an agreement between U{LES} and U{Est} , the theoretic utility maximization implied in LES agrees with the behavioral utility evaluation in subjects' intuitive judgment and, therefore, the experiment supports the utility maximization hypothesis; otherwise, not.

-It will be an important and inspiring progress that removes a long unsettled perplexity in a fundamental stone of economics.
+This will be an important and inspiring progress that resolves a long unsettled perplexity in a fundamental stone of economics.